-3.3.
-Challenges
+3.3 Challenges

 All methods involve estimating an ellipticity ε_i for each galaxy, whose definition can vary between the different methods.
 The accuracy of the shear measurement method depends on the technique used to estimate the ellipticity of the galaxies in the presence of observational and cosmological effects.
-In the KSB method (Kaiser, 1995), the ellipticity is derived from quadrupole moments weighted by a Gaussian function.
+In the KSB method [42], the ellipticity is derived from quadrupole moments weighted by a Gaussian function.
 This method has been used by many authors but it is not sufficiently accurate for future surveys.
-The extension of KSB to higher-order moments has been done to allow more complex galaxy and PSF shapes (Bridle et al., 2002; Bernstein and Jarvis, 2002a; Kuijken, 2006).
-The shapelets (see (Massey et al., 2005)) can be seen as an extension of KSB to higher-order; the first few shapelet basis functions are precisely the weighted functions used in KSB.
-However, shapelet basis functions are constructed from Hermite polynomials weighted by a Gaussian function and are not optimal at representing galaxy shapes that are closer to exponential functions.
+The extension of KSB to higher-order moments has been done to allow more complex galaxy and PSF shapes [14, 11, 49].
+The shapelets (see [58]) can be seen as an extension of KSB to higher-order; the first few shapelet basis functions are precisely the weighted functions used in KSB.
+However, shapelet basis functions are constructed from Hermite polynomials weighted by a Gaussian function and are not optimal to represent galaxy shapes that are closer to exponential functions.
 By consequence, in the presence of noise, shear measurement methods based on a shapelet decomposition are not optimal.